hongfeih/awesomestreaming/lowlatency/ll-hls.md

 | PART-HOLD-BACK      | The value is a decimal-floating-point number of seconds that indicates the server-recommended minimum distance from the end of  the Playlist at which clients should begin to play or to which they should seek when playing in Low-Latency Mode.
 Its value MUST be at least twice the Part Target Duration.
 Its value SHOULD be at least three times the Part Target Duration.
 If different Renditions have different Part Target Durations then PART-HOLD-BACK SHOULD be at least three times the maximum Part Target Duration. |
 | CAN-BLOCK-RELOAD    | The value is an enumerated-string whose value is YES if the server supports Blocking Playlist Reload. |

 ## Live Edge Calculation

-Similiar with Latency@target of LL-DASH, **PART-HOLD-BACK** is the service provider’s preferred presentation latency, which can be used to calculate live edge.
-Player need to count the duration (PART-HOLD-BACK value) from the last part reversely to locate the part/segment to start download.
+Similar with Latency@target of LL-DASH, **PART-HOLD-BACK** is the service provider’s preferred presentation latency, which can be used to calculate live edge.

+>  Player SHOULD NOT choose a segment closer to the end of the Playlist than described by the HOLD-BACK and PART-HOLD-BACK attributes.[1]

 ```
 Find the part which: